macco3k/CCMWLI-2017/wg4/Readme.md

 For the final implementation, we had the following pipeline:

 1. Perform data preprocessing.
 This includes standard nlp techniques such as stemming, stopwords and punctuation removal, etc. The final result is saved in a csv file for later use.
-1. Associate each question which the 'best' answer, be it the accepted one or the answer with the highest vote-count.
+1. Associate each question with the 'best' answer, be it the accepted one or the answer with the highest vote-count.
 In order to do this we joined each question by using pandas `merge` function, thus getting a refined dataframe.
 1. Process the resulting output in order to build a corpus of bow-documents usable for the LDA model training.
 1. Generate the LDA model with a fixed number of topics (in our case, 10).
 1. Based on such model, categorize each question into one topic.